BousilDev/strategy-game-3/Meeting-notes.md

 3. Add some kind of distance function for Tile/Map
 4. Implement UI info screen layer and saving & loading UI interface
 5. Implement Card, Hand and Deck

+# Meeting 10.11.2025 10::00 - 10::45 @On site
+Sprint 3, "daily" 1

+**Participants**:

+1. Oliver Niemi
+2. Konsta Suuriniemi
+3. Aleksi Sarja
+4. Topi Varuskivi
+5. Atte Inki

+## Summary of works

+Added a VS code test configuration to project, implemented initial version of Tile selecting in UI, implemented a rough info layer for UI.

+## Challenges

+1. When selecting a Tile, the selection is somewhat inaccurate due to SFML shapes, we discussed a possible fix for this

+## Actions

+1. Discussed what the info layer should include and how it gets the information it needs.

+## Project status

+Working main menu and game with Tile selection and rough info layer.

+### TODOs

+1. Implement the info layer further
+2. Add helper function(s) to Building to help calculate the gained resources per turn in Game
+3. Continue implementing other sprint items